 5. "My wife /husband will get it all anyway."
 This may depend on several factors and it is not always guaranteed.
 By making a Will, you can be sure.

-The Cost Whilst there are many cheap will writing services as well as 'do it yourself' will kits, there really is no substitute for a will professionally drafted by solicitors.
+Whilst there are many cheap will writing services as well as 'do it yourself' will kits, there really is no substitute for a will professionally drafted by solicitors.
 Generally speaking this would be prohibitively expensive for all bust the wealthiest of our clients.

 However we have created a fixed price Wills Service which will be of benefit to the vast majority of our clients.
 Uniquely, the Service has simple procedures and a high level of personal advice.
 If you wish, or it is apparent from your circumstances that our Wills Service is not likely to be suitable for you, we shall discuss your specific requirements and provide you with an estimate of our costs for your bespoke will.

-The Procedure When you instruct us to prepare your Will, we will send you a Questionnaire to complete and bring with you when you come for your appointment.
+When you instruct us to prepare your Will, we will send you a Questionnaire to complete and bring with you when you come for your appointment.
 A copy of this Questionnaire can also be downloaded by pressing the blue button above.

 At the Meeting we can discuss with you all the details of your Will and give advice on any other aspects on which you may be unclear.